lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Model estimation and inference

 \section{Model estimation and inference}

-In this section, we describe the algorithm for ML estimation of model parameters in the linear quantile mixture models detailed in Section \ref{sec:models}.
-We focus on the specification based on both TC and TV random coefficients (Section \ref{sec:modelsTCTV}), as the simpler alternatives detailed in Sections \ref{sec:modelsTC} and \ref{sec:modelsTV} can be derived as special cases.
-We provide details of an extended EM algorithm for parameter estimation in Section \ref{sec:MLest}; the procedure for deriving standard errors and choosing the optimal number of mixture components and/or states of the hidden Markov chain is described in Section \ref{sec:SeModChoice}.
+In this section, we describe the algorithm for ML estimation of model parameters in the linear quantile mixture models detailed in the previous section.
+We focus on the specification based on both TC and TV random coefficients, as the simpler alternatives based on TC or TV random coefficients only can be derived as special cases.
+We provide details of an EM algorithm for parameter estimation in Section ``\textit{Maximum likelihood estimation}''; the procedure for deriving standard errors and choosing the optimal number of mixture components and/or states of the hidden Markov chain is described in Section ``\textit{Standard errors and model selection}''.